valencik/mastersAPSC/documents/thesis/thesis.md

 %- What?
 Enabled graph data structure operations on NSR author data.
 %- Why?
 This is not possible with existing NSR data...
 Why useful?
 %- How?
 Using python library Networkx to build graph datastructures.
-D3 and Gephi for visualizations All previous analysis of the NSR data has focused on the content of each entry in a flat manner.
-However, the list of authors of a paper can be used to build a network or graph of the authors.
+D3 and Gephi for visualizations The list of authors of a paper can be used to build a network or graph of the authors.
 In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.

 ##Data Graphs